adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 Alternatives
 ------------
 There are many alternative designs possible for ``HasField`` and related classes, which is part of the reason progress in this area has been slow.
-The `Design questions`_ section above attempts a detailed discussion of each individual design choice, but there are many minor variations possible.
+This proposal attempts a detailed discussion of each individual design choice, but there are many minor variations possible.

 * `Proposal #158 <https://github.com/ghc-proposals/ghc-proposals/pull/158>`_
   used a design with a single ``HasField`` class, no type-changing update,